hero media

 True to its name, the little penguin is the smallest penguin in the world.

-Standing at just 30cm tall, these sweet birds have lived on the St Kilda breakwater since the 1970s, when the rocks created perfect nesting sites for them.
-The penguin parade occurs each evening at sunset, when a colony of approximately 1400 little penguins emerge from the ocean after a day hunting fish.
-The world’s smallest penguins return, waddling across the beach to feed their chicks and rest amongst the rocks.
+Standing at just 30 centimetres tall, these sweet birds have lived on the St Kilda breakwater since the 1970s as the rocks created perfect nesting sites for them.
+The adorable penguin parade occurs each evening at sunset when a colony of around 1400 little penguins emerge from the ocean after a busy day of hunting and waddle up the rocks to feed their chicks the catch of the day.

-The natural phenomenon draws in kids, animal lovers and tourists alike, and the recently renovated 150-metre elevated boardwalk provides accessible, close-up views of the penguin colony as well as views across Port Phillip Bay.
+The natural phenomenon draws in kids, animal lovers and tourists alike, with the renovated 150-metre elevated boardwalk providing accessible, close-up views of the penguin colony as well as views across Port Phillip Bay.

 The new Penguin Viewing Experience boardwalk